 “Sure thing, I want a payday too.
 This other business may not come up that often, this was a fluke conversation.
 I don’t want women comin’ to me to fix their bad decisions.
 I only pass it to you when I find out accidental like.”

-“And with clear information about who and where, I don’t want to play detective.
+“And with clear information about who and where, we do not play detective.
 And be careful about women with vendettas or other motives, we don’t beat up a guy because he’s screwing the woman’s sister.”

 Penny clicks off, Katya sticks the phone in her pocket, “What is for breakfast?”